Section 1: Name

 Section 3: Quorum

-A quorum for meetings of the Society shall consist of those members present at the meeting who are eligible to vote.
+A quorum for meetings of the Society shall consist of those members who are eligible to vote that are present at the meeting or are available to vote by electronic ballot..

 Mail or electronic ballots may be utilized when deemed necessary by the Board.
+Members will be notified at least 15 days in advance of the intent to conduct an election or an official vote.
 To conduct a mail or electronic ballot, at least 15 days will be given for tabulation of the votes from members eligible to vote.
 The date of tabulation and address to which the ballot is to be returned shall be clearly noted on the mail ballot; instructions for electronic ballots will be made clear to all members.

 These Bylaws may be amended by majority vote of the voting members present at the Annual Business Meeting, or by majority vote of the voting members responding through mail ballot or electronic ballot.
 Written or electronic notice of the proposed changes must be sent to the entire membership at least 15 days before the voting proceeds.